Create a Great Space Where Multiple Cooks Can Work Together – And Have Fun!

 5. Center Islands

-The focal point of most kitchens, perhaps the most popular spot in the home, center islands add appeal, function, versatility, and efficiency to the space.
+The focal point of most kitchens, perhaps the most popular spot in the home, kitchen center islands add appeal, function, versatility, and efficiency to the space.
 They can serve as prep and cooking stations as well as dining areas.
 Most center islands are equipped with built-in cabinets and drawers that are great for storing pots and pans, utensils, and recipe books.
 With counter space available on all four sides of the island, two or more cooks can work around the island – and still have enough wiggle room.

 6. Lastly, Organize Work Zones in the Kitchen